iotlabsltd/telematiczap/README.md

 python manage.py runserver
 ```

-# Feature: administration panel
+To access the administration panel type:

 `http://localhost:8000/admin`

-# Feature: register client applications to use data on TelematicZap
+# Register client applications to use data on TelematicZap
 TelematicZap provides the interface of an OAuth 2 Server.
 Client applications can access data from TelematicZap on behalf of authenticated users.
 Users can see their registered applications here: